Spntrx/FitnessTracker/README.md

 You will be able to:
  - Add exercises to a previous workout plan.
  - Add new exercises to a new workout plan.
- - View multiple the combined weight of multiple exercises on the stats page.
+ - View multiple the combined weight of multiple exercises on the dashboard(stats) page.

  # Instal Notes